-When someone has fixed expectations of you, continue your own path and allow them to manage their own expectations.
-Don’t feel that it’s your responsibilities to fulfil their expectations.
+When someone has fixed expectations of you, continue your own path, and allow them to manage their own expectations.
+Don’t feel that it’s your responsibility to fulfill their expectations.

 5. Understand why they want to control.

-Most of the times, control freak may not know they are controlling.
+Most of the time, control freak may not know they are controlling.
 Their controlling behaviors are just a reflection of what they feel inside:

 - They might be afraid of things falling apart.